johan-fahlgren/inlamning-app/README.md

 # React WIN21 Inlämning

-This assignment focuses on creating a React SPA using the create-react-app and react-route packages.
+This assignment focuses on creating a SPA with React using the create-react-app and react-route packages.
+It consists of three different routes with their respective components.

 ## Home